Terminology note: cultivar or variety are used in viticulture

 - Many grapes for the home garden are American grape varieties, largely because they are more disease resistant.
 These may be used for table grapes (fresh eating), juice (or wine), or jams/jellies.
 Some are interspecific crosses between American Vitis and Vitis vinifera.
 To learn more about different wine, juice and table grape varieties, check out the following online resources for descriptions and photos:

-- Contact your local county Extension office for assistance.
+- Want someone to help identify your plant?
+Contact your local Extension (click here for OR Extension offices) office for assistance.
 Specifically inquire with the Master Gardener Help Desk, as they may be able to further assist in cultivar identification based on their experience and other local resources.
-Keep in mind that there are thousands of grapevine cultivars grown worldwide, and it is difficult to positively identify the cultivar visually.
-Also, having diseased or unhealthy plant tissue makes it difficult for visual identification.
+However, make sure that you have excellent photos that identify the plant parts (see Ampelography above).
+Second, make sure you have photos of your plant with ripe, disease free fruit.
+Having diseased or unhealthy plant tissue makes it difficult for cultivar identification.